 - Under 10% carbs

-The difference between the two diets is that on an egg fast, you get 100% of your calories from eggs, cheese, butter, and healthy oils.
+The difference between the two diets is that on an egg fast, you get 100% of your calories from eggs, cheese, butter, and healthy oils, while a well-balanced keto diet includes healthy foods like avocado, green salads, non-starchy veggies, and cruciferous veggies like kale, broccoli, and cauliflower.

-The typical egg fast lasts less than a week, or around three to five days.
-This is, according to some folks, enough time to see impressive results.
+The typical egg fast lasts less than a week, around three to five days.
+This is, according to proponents, enough time to see impressive results.

 On a keto egg fast, you eat: